Mechanisms for Global Differential Privacy under Bayesian Data Synthesis

 The remainder of the paper is organized as the following.
 Section \ref{sec:methods} reviews the pseudo posterior mechanism, followed by a review of the perturbed histogram mechanism that will be used for comparison.
 The new censoring mechanism is introduced in Section \ref{sec:censoring}.
-Section \ref{sec:sim} focuses on a series of simulation studies where the mechanisms are applied and their respective data utilities are compared at equivalent privacy guarantees.
-An application to a sample of the Survey of Doctoral Recipients is presented in Section \ref{sec:app}, where again multiple mechanisms are compared for their relative utility performances at equivalent privacy guarantees.
+Section \ref{sec:sim} focuses on a series of simulation studies where the mechanisms are applied and their data utilities are compared at equivalent privacy guarantees.
+Section \ref{sec:app} presents an application to a sample of the Survey of Doctoral Recipients.
 We end the paper with a few concluding remarks in Section \ref{sec:conclusion}.